 Advocates are available to provide confidential crisis intervention and emotional support through the Women and Gender Advocacy Center.
 Advocates in the office are full time staff members dedicated to working with students who have experienced trauma.
 We provide information about academic, legal, medical, emotional, and student conduct resources to survivors of sexual assault, relationship violence and stalking.
 We also offer support to secondary survivors, such as intimate partners, friends, family, and you.
 Our advocates are here to serve people, no matter how they identify.
 We serve cisgender and transgender people.
 We serve people who identify as heterosexual, gay, lesbian, bisexual, or queer.

+The 24-hour Victim Assistance Team is available to assist survivors of interpersonal violence and their loved ones 24/7/365.
+Call 970-492-4242 and ask to speak with an advocate.
+Advocates are also available for drop-ins or scheduled appointments during business hours at 112 Student Services.
 All information shared with advocates is confidential unless the person is a danger to themselves, someone is in imminent danger, a child currently under 18 has been abused or if the perpetrator is currently in a position of power over minors (even if the survivor is over the age of 18).

 Support Group for Survivors of Interpersonal Violence